awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

    --functions '[{"FunctionArn": "arn:aws:lambda:::function:GGCloudSpooler:1","FunctionConfiguration": {"Environment": {"Variables":{"GG_CONFIG_MAX_SIZE_BYTES":"2621440","GG_CONFIG_STORAGE_TYPE":"FileSystem"}},"Executable": "spooler","MemorySize": 32768,"Pinned": true,"Timeout": 3},"Id": "arbitrary-function-id"}]'
    ```
 **Note**
-If you previously set the `GG_CONFIG_SUBSCRIPTION_QUALITY` environment variable to [support persistent sessions with AWS IoT](#mqtt-persistent-sessions), include it in this function instance\.
+If you previously set the `GG_CONFIG_SUBSCRIPTION_QUALITY` environment variable to [support persistent sessions with AWS IoT Core](#mqtt-persistent-sessions), include it in this function instance\.

 1. <a name="copy-function-def-version-arn"></a>Copy the `Arn` of the function definition version from the output\.